 - The shopper's billing address (optional).

-- Any other details you need to be able to look up this shopper in your database.
+- Any other details to be able to look up this shopper in your database.

 Based on the provided details, look up the shopper in your database and check if you have their Plaid processor token.